 PSYC 101 Minimum Grade: D

-Cultural Psychology studies how cultural systems and mind mutually and dynamically influence each other.
-Cultural influences on cognition, perception, emotion, motivation, moral reasoning, and the constitution of well-being/psychopathology will be discussed with a view towards understanding divergent mentalities.
-PSYC 335 Social Psychology is recommended as a prerequisite, but is not required.
+Studies how cultural systems and mind mutually and dynamically influence each other.
+Cultural influences on cognition, perception, emotion, motivation, moral reasoning, and the constitution of well-being/psychopathology discussed with a view towards understanding divergent mentalities.
+PSYC 335 Social Psychology recommended as a pre-requisite, but not required.

 Psychophysiology is a branch of psychology that uses physiological measures, such as skin conductance and heart rate, to study psychological processes, such as selective attention and emotion.
 In this seminar you will learn to record and psychologically interpret common psychophysiological measures including skin conductance, muscle activity, cardiovascular activity, eye movements, and cortical brain activity.